gbouras13/pharokka/docs/benchmarking.md

 # Benchmarking v1.4.0

-Pharokka v1.4.0 has also been run on phage SAOMS1 and also the same 673 crAss phage dataset to showcase:
+`pharokka` v1.4.0 has also been run on phage SAOMS1 and also the same 673 crAss phage dataset to showcase:

-1. The improved sensitivity of gene annotation with PyHMMER using `--fast` (and a demonstration of how it is slower for metagenomes).
-If you can deal with the time cost (especially for large metagenomes), I highly recommend `--fast` or  `--meta_hmm` for metagenomes given how much more sensitive HMM search is.
+1. The improved sensitivity of gene annotation with PyHMMER and a demonstration of how `--fast` is slower for metagenomes.
+   * If you can deal with the compute cost (especially for large metagenomes), I highly recommend `--fast` or  `--meta_hmm` for metagenomes given how much more sensitive HMM search is.
 2. The slight speed-up over v1.3.2 with `--mmseqs2_only`.
-3. The large speed-up over v1.3.2 with `--fast` for phage isolates - with the proviso that no virulence factors or AMR genes will be detected.
+3. The large speed-up over v1.3.2 with `--fast` for phage isolates - with the proviso that no virulence factors or AMR genes will be not detected.

 All benchmarking was conducted on a Intel® Core™ i7-10700K CPU @ 3.80GHz on a machine running Ubuntu 20.04.6 LTS with 16 threads (`-t 16`).